Early years explained

 Why building strong relationships with families matters in the early years, and how to do it

-Early years expert Corrie Leach discusses how to strengthen family engagement in your early years setting with practical advice for headteachers and early years leaders.
-She explores the importance of building positive relationships with families, as set out in the early years foundation stage framework.
+Early years expert Corrie Leach discusses four ways to strengthen family engagement in your early years setting with practical advice for headteachers and early years leaders.
+She explores the importance of building positive relationships with families, as set out in the early years foundation stage framework, and what it looks like in practice.

 -